Learn more about the Academy from these Frequently Asked Questions.

-Liza & Eric Wittenberg work full-time year-round as the directors of the Berkshire Soccer Academy for Girls.
-With over 20 years of combined camp experience and extensive backgrounds in education, competitive soccer, and sport psychology, Liza and Eric embody the mission and values of BSA, creating a safe, inclusive environment for each girl to develop as a player, make friends, and have fun.
+Katy Kreiner and Paul Titley work full-time, year-round as the Directors of the Berkshire Soccer Academy for Girls.
+With over 20 years of combined camp experience and backgrounds in children’s camp, girls soccer, and competitive sports, Katy and Paul create a safe, inclusive environment for each girl to develop as a player, make friends, and have fun.

 Who makes up the Academy’s program staff?

-Directors Eric and Liza oversee a team of highly qualified and reliable individuals who carefully manage every aspect of the Academy experience.
-Soccer Staff and Elective Staff work together to create a balanced community of healthy competition and fun, both on and off the soccer field.
+The Directors oversee a team of highly qualified and reliable individuals who carefully manage every aspect of the Berky experience.
+Soccer Staff and Elective Staff work together to create a warm and cohesive community, both on and off the soccer field.

 What is the Soccer Staff like?

-The Academy’s Soccer Director oversees all soccer-related training, programming and staff, leading our dedicated Soccer Staff, which consists of 3-4 Master Coaches and 12-14 Assistant Coaches who come to the Academy from across the nation to coach in our unique environment.
+Director, Katy Kreiner oversees all soccer-related training, programming, and staff, leading our dedicated Soccer Staff, which consists of Master Coaches, Head Coaches, and Assistant Coaches who come to the Academy from across the nation and the world to coach in our unique environment.
 Master Coaches are licensed professionals who have dedicated their careers to youth soccer instruction.
 Assistant Coaches are former and current NCAA soccer players who are interested in a career in coaching, teaching, sport psychology or sport administration.
-Each and every coach has a deep interest in being a teacher and role model to our athletes.
+Every coach has a deep interest in being a teacher and role model to our athletes.
 Head Coaches have previously served on our staff as Assistant Coaches, are pursuing a career in soccer coaching, and have proven themselves to be outstanding soccer instructors.

 What is the Elective Staff like?

-In addition to the Soccer Staff, the Academy also has an excellent team of Elective Staff who lead activities off the soccer field.
-From the waterfront to the hiking trails, each member of our Elective Staff possesses an expertise and passion in their activity.
+In addition to the Soccer Staff, the Academy has a team of Elective Staff who lead activities off the soccer field.
+From the waterfront to the hiking trails, each member of our Elective Staff possesses expertise and passion in their activity.
 Following the American Camp Association standards, we require that certain elective staff have required licensing as well as American Red Cross certifications.

 What are the Cabin Counselors like?

-Select Soccer Staff and Elective Staff also serve as our Cabin Counselors.
-They live in the cabins with the athletes and promote friendships and fun, specifically during cabin-times and meal-times.
-Liza Wittenberg leads our Residential Life, training and managing the Cabin Counselors to ensure that every Berkshire athlete is getting the most out of her Academy experience.
+All Assistant Soccer Coaches and most Elective Staff serve as Cabin Counselors.
+They live in the cabins with the athletes and promote friendships and fun during cabin-times and meal-times.
+Our qualified Residential Life Team trains and manages the Cabin Counselors to ensure that every Berkshire athlete enjoys her cabin and gets the most out of her experience.

 How does the Academy ensure a high-quality staff?